dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 In the preceding code, the `gitHubClient` variable has the `BaseAddress` and `DefaultRequestHeaders` set.
 The `defaultClient` variable doesn't.
 This provides the ability to have different configurations for different purposes.
 This could mean different configurations per endpoint/API, for example.

-`HttpClientFactory` creates, and caches, a single `HttpMessageHandler` per named client.
-Generally, a single TCP connection for each named client is used.
-When instantiating and disposing of a `HttpClient` manually, a TCP connection is used per instance.
-Creating multiple connections in this way can lead to socket exhaustion on the host.

 ## Typed clients

 Typed clients provide the same capabilities as named clients without the need to use strings as keys.
 This provides IntelliSense and compiler help when consuming clients.
 They provide a single location to configure and interact with a particular `HttpClient`.
 For example, a single typed client might be used for a single backend endpoint and encapsulate all logic dealing with that endpoint.
+Another advantage is that they work with DI and can be injected where required in your app.

 A typed client accepts a `HttpClient` parameter in its constructor: